Effects of Dynamo-Generated Large-Scale Magnetic Fields on the Surface Gravity ($f$) Mode: Model and Numerical Setup

-By assuming the conducting fluid to be ideal, we can write down the EOS as $p=(c_\mathrm{p}-c_\mathrm{v})\rho T = \rho c_\mathrm{s}^2/\gamma$, where $p$, $\rho$, $T$ are respectively pressure, density and temperature, $c_\mathrm{p}$ and $c_\mathrm{v}$ are specific heat at constant pressure and volume, $c_\mathrm{s}$ is the adiabatic sound speed and $\gamma=c_\mathrm{p}/c_\mathrm{v}$ is the adiabatic index.
+By assuming the conducting fluid to be ideal, we can write down the equation of state as $p=(c_\mathrm{p}-c_\mathrm{v})\rho T = \rho c_\mathrm{s}^2/\gamma$, where $p$, $\rho$ and $T$ are respectively the pressure, density and temperature, $c_\mathrm{p}$ and $c_\mathrm{v}$ are the specific heat at constant pressure and volume, $c_\mathrm{s}$ is the adiabatic sound speed and $\gamma=c_\mathrm{p}/c_\mathrm{v}$ is the adiabatic index.
 In this work, both layers are taken to be isothermal.
 While there are other possibilities, we have not explored them here.
 It would be interesting to investigate the effect of different kinds of layers and test the robustness of the results we discuss here.

 Since gravity is constant and both layers are isothermal, in hydrostatic equilibrium, both layers are exponentially stratified as